-Looking to start a garden and wondering what to plant?
-Wondering what plants come back every year?
+Looking to start a garden and wondering what to plant…..wondering what plants will come back every year and what won’t?

 In short…an Annual completes its life cycle in one season, (example: you buy a small zinnia plant at your local garden center in the spring, plant it, by winter that same year it will go to seed and die.)

-A perennial on the other hand will die back in the winter but only to re-emerge for you come Spring year after year to flower again.
+A perennial on the other hand will almost do the same, it will go to seed but it will not die…it will only die back in the winter only to re-emerge for you come Spring year after year to flower again.

 ANNUALS (the ones that Don’t come back)